Install SpinDB

 Buffers: shared hit=128 read=45

-I/O Timings: shared read=12.34Buffer usage is the single most useful metric for understanding query performance.
-Whether a query reads from shared buffers (fast) or from disk (slow) tells you more about real-world performance than row counts or cost estimates.
+I/O Timings: shared read=12.34Buffer usage is the single most useful metric for query performance.
+Whether a query reads from shared buffers (fast) or disk (slow) tells you more than row counts or cost estimates ever will.

 Asynchronous I/O

-PostgreSQL 18 introduces an asynchronous I/O subsystem that allows the database to queue multiple read requests instead of waiting for each one to complete sequentially.
-This can deliver up to 3x speedups for I/O-bound workloads like large sequential scans, bitmap heap scans, and VACUUM.
+PostgreSQL 18 introduces an async I/O subsystem that queues multiple read requests instead of waiting for each sequentially.
+Up to 3x speedups for I/O-bound workloads: large sequential scans, bitmap heap scans, and VACUUM.

 -- Check the I/O method